ibuystuff/vasco/README.md

 * Vasco supports two ports -- one is intended to be public, one is intended to be private (behind the firewall).
 * The private port has a DNS name that is visible behind the firewall.
 Let's call it "vasco.anet.io".
 * When a server wakes up, it contacts vasco.anet.io and says "Hi, my name is 'user' and I respond to queries that match the pattern "/user/".
 * Servers must maintain connectivity.
-Vasco periodically makes status queries, and will stop forwarding to a server if it fails to respond to a status query OR to a forwarded query.
+Vasco periodically makes status queries and aggregates the responses on its own status port.
+(Still to be implemented: stop forwarding to a server if it fails to respond to a status query, fails to respond to a forwarded query, or returns 5xx from a forwarded query.)
-* Client servers must include in their registration packets the mechanism for making status queries - Vasco periodically pings them and if they fail to respond it will stop distributing to them; once they start responding again it will re-enable them.
+* Client servers must include in their registration packets the mechanism for making status queries.
-* The clients should consider adding a timeout to the status check endpoint.
-If they don't receive periodic pings, they should assume that Vasco has crashed or otherwise lost the connection and attempt re-discovery.
+* Servers must also maintain connectivity by pinging the vasco refresh endpoint.
+If a server fails to do this, after the timeout it will be unregistered.
+* The default vasco client will force re-registration on a SIGHUP, and also keeps connectivity alive with the refresh prompt.
 * Vasco receives queries and reverse-proxies them to the servers.

 ## API